 Meanwhile, my best friend somehow managed to develop an uncanny instinct for detecting early pregnancy, and, with all three of my pregnancies she has, without fail, contacted me either a few days before I found out, or a few days after, asking if she can come and stay for a few days.
 Now, as much as I’d have loved to see her, my friend lives in the south of England, and I really didn’t want her to spend money on a train/plane ticket, only to find me totally incapacitated by morning sickness or something, so, each time, I was forced to lie through my teeth to try to put her off, before finally coming clean, much earlier than I wanted to.

 I felt like such a bad friend for doing this: honestly, it really quite upset me to have to keep lying to someone who I knew really wanted to see me at the time, but it turned out to be a good call, because, the first time she planned to come to stay, she’d have arrived on the same day my miscarriage started; the second time she’d have arrived while I was in hospital being diagnosed with an ectopic pregnancy, and the third time – a.k.a. this time?
 Well, this time I really WOULD have been incapacitated with morning sickness.
-So, putting off the visit was the right decision, but, the third time it happened, I honestly started to worry that she’d think I was lying, and that it was really odd that literally EVERY SINGLE TIME she suggested a visit, I claimed to be pregnant, only for it not to last.
-(And, I mean, I’m sure she DIDN’T think that, but still, I felt awful about it all the same…)
+So, putting off the visit was the right decision, but, the third time it happened, I honestly started to worry that she’d think I was some kind of twisted, psychopathic liar, who kept inventing pregnancies, just to get out of seeing her.
+Which would be WILD, no?

-As I said, once you find out that you definitely are pregnant, the lies intensify.
+Once you find out that you definitely are pregnant, though, the lies intensify.
 Now you have medical appointments to work around, the constant worry of miscarriage to deal with, plus a wide-range of potentially debilitating symptoms to try to hide.
-This is tricky, because this is also the time when all of those social invitations – plus work-related ones – will suddenly ramp up, and people will want to see you AAAALLL the damn time.
+This is tricky, because this is also the time when all of those social invitations – plus work-related ones – will suddenly ramp up again, and people will want to see you AAAALLL the damn time.
 What you find, too, is that you’re no longer being invited round for a quick coffee and catch-up: no, NOW your friends are going to want you to drive two hours, and take part in some kind of extreme sport – which would be inadvisable in pregnancy, even if you WEREN’T too busy throwing up to even consider it.

 Terry and I told so many lies in those first few weeks that it honestly become hard to remember which lies we’d told to who, and when.
 I felt absolutely awful for doing this, but, at the same, I just felt… well, absolutely awful, really: physically, I mean.
 With this pregnancy, my main symptoms have been nausea and exhaustion, and there have been lots of days when I literally couldn’t leave the house – and sometimes even the bed – because I just felt so incredibly ill.
 Most of the time, even just getting out of bed and having a shower felt like a herculean task to me, and the idea of putting on makeup, doing my hair, and then going to some kind of social event, where I’d have to stand around for hours on end, pretending to be feeling absolutely fine, was just unthinkable.
 During this time, even innocuous questions like, “What have you been up to this week?” were minefields: I couldn’t very well say, “Actually, I’ve had my head down the toilet all week: you?” so I’d stutter and stammer, and not be able to come up with a single thing I’d done all week that wasn’t somehow pregnancy-related.